danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 5. perform high quality trimming with trimmomatic
 6. assemble reads with [trinity](https://github.com/trinityrnaseq/trinityrnaseq)

 I am running one script with PBS_ARRAY_INDEX that allows to run a large collection of PBS runs to be executed in one script.
 This is specified in the PBS -J 1-2 and with the ${PBS_ARRAY_INDEX}.
-This first script runs from step 1-5 in the above description (meaning trimming is not ran yet)
+This first script runs from step 1-5 in the above description (meaning trnity is not ran yet)

 ## 2.1 Script: Steps 1-5 (fastqc, Rcorrector and trimmomatic)